A. General Concepts

 4. How long must an EIS be?

 There is no set length for an EIS.
-Accepted EISs have ranged from as little as ten pages to multiple volumes, depending on the scope and scale of the project and the level of detail needed to properly assess the impacts identified.
+Accepted EISs have range from as little as ten pages to multiple volumes, depending on the scope and scale of the project and the level of detail needed to properly assess the impacts identified.
 An EIS should assemble relevant and material facts upon which an agency's decision is to be made.
 It should identify the essential issues to be decided and must evaluate the range of reasonable alternatives which could avoid one or more of the identified impacts.

 EISs should be analytical, concise, and not encyclopedic.
 Lead agencies are looking for quality analyses, clear writing and comprehensive information.
 EISs should not contain more detail than is necessary to address the nature and magnitude of the proposed action and the significance of its potential impacts.
 EISs should address only those specific adverse or beneficial environmental impacts which: